Purdue-CS193/lab-1-KyleM37/index.md

 ## Welcome to GitHub Pages

+# KyleM37's first CS193 Lab

+- The dining courts as well as the on-the-go locations have many different options to choose from.
+- There are timers for pedestrians to use to cross the street, rather than having to try and get across while avoiding traffic.
+- Living on-campus gives you a sort of motivation to finish your work that I didn't have back in high shcool.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.